 Promoting heart health.
 Because pumpkins are rich in Omega-3, they contribute to keep cholesterol levels in check and lower blood pressure.

-Reducing benign prostate enlargements.
-Pumpkin seeds have been traditionally consumed for preventing and treating prostate problems.
+Reducing prostate gland enlargement.
+Pumpkin seeds have been traditionally consumed for preventing and treating prostate problems, such as benign prostatic hyperplasia (BPH).

 Additionally, the consumption of pumpkin is recommended to relieve the symptoms of Irritable Bowel Syndrome (IBS), as well as for maintaining eye health.